 What makes a good snowboard for powder?

-There are 4 characteristic which all good powder boards have, which help the board plane up over the snow, making the boards less effort and more fun to ride
+There are 4 characteristics which all good powder boards have, which help the board plane up over the snow, making the boards less effort and more fun to ride

 Longer boards create extra lift in powder, because they have a greater surface area and because they have a longer nose which planes up above the snow like a surfboard does in water.
 This can be particularly handy when landing jumps or drops when the nose doesn’t sink under the snow flipping you forward.